-Recycled water rates face a unique set of challenges in determining what rates should be charged.
 Regardless of actual system costs, rates cannot exceed what the "market" can bear, or else recycled water customers will likely use alternative sources.
 This has often resulted in setting these rates arbitrarily low so that they do not exceed the costs of alternative sources (or exceed potable prices).
-Actual costs are also unclear because typically wastewater customers often benefit from recycled water as it tends to reduce wastewater disposal costs.
+Actual costs are also unclear because typically wastewater customers benefit from recycled water through reduced wastewater disposal costs and those reduced cost aren't always reflected in recycled water costs.
 Additionally, DWA has lost three 18-hole golf courses as customers, Indian Canyon's North and South Golf Courses and Mesquite Golf Course.
 Escena Golf Course and the City of Palm Springs Tahquitz Creek Golf Courses requested a more competitive rate as compared to groundwater pumping costs.

 The primary issues addressed in this study for the recycled water system were: (1) ensuring rates generate a reasonable level of revenue to pay for operating costs of the system, and (2) establishing reasonable rates considering the Indian Canyons Golf Courses are now pumping groundwater, Mesquite Golf Course has gone out of business for financial reasons and the remaining golf courses are struggling financially.

 DWA currently charges recycled water customers a reduced rate compared to potable customers.
-On July 1, 2022, DWA reduced the recycled water rate from \$0.79 to \$0.60 per HCF.
+On July 1, 2022, DWA reduced the recycled water rate from \$0.79 to \$0.60 per CCF.
 This new rate is intended to match cost of pumping groundwater from a private well.
 The plan is to increase this rate by \$0.05 each year on July 1, through year 2028 and thereafter a new rate study will be performed to determine the new recycled water rate.
 As a condition of this reduced rate, Escena Golf Course has ceased pumping groundwater from their private well and is now contractually obligated to use recycled water for 95% of its golf course irrigation needs in perpetuity.